hashicorp/nomad/website/source/docs/jobspec/environment.html.md

 When you request resources for a job, Nomad creates a resource offer.
 The final resources for your job are not determined until it is scheduled.
-Nomad will tell you which resources have been allocated after evaulation and placement.
+Nomad will tell you which resources have been allocated after evaluation and placement.

 ### CPU and Memory